AFLplusplus/AFLplusplus/benchmark/README.md

 The script will use multicore fuzzing instead of singlecore by default (change with `--mode singlecore`) and use a persistent-mode shared memory harness for optimal speed (change with `--target test-instr`).

+Feel free to submit the resulting line for your CPU added to the COMPARISON file back to aflplusplus in a pull request.

 Each run writes results to [benchmark-results.jsonl](benchmark-results.jsonl) in [JSON Lines](https://jsonlines.org/) format, ready to be pulled in to other